WHAT IS A CALORIE SURPLUS?

 Although that level of weight gain COULD happen, it’s unlikely to.

-The amount of calories you take in affects the amount of calories you burn.
+Calories in vs calories out has some complications; the amount of calories you take in affects the number of calories you burn.

 Also, if you’ve taken in more protein than usual, the thermic effect of food will go up.
 The thermic effect of food is the process of digestion actually burning calories.
 That’s right – you burn calories simply by eating food.
 But here’s the clincher – you burn a LOT more calories eating protein than you do carbs or fat.